 Pinterest is a Positive Corner of the Internet

 But if you notice, the posts start typically a few months ahead of the holiday.
 Pinterest users tend to start planning twice as early as people who use other platforms.
+It’s not uncommon for holiday campaigns to begin nine months in advance.
 Heck, Father’s Day ideas start circulating around the platform as early as March and interest in Halloween starts to spike in June.

-Pinners also use the platform to plan life’s important milestones, like buying a new home, decorating your home, getting married, and going on vacation.
+Holidays aren’t the only dates on Pinners’ calendars.
+Pinners also use the platform to plan life’s important milestones, like buying a new home, decorating said home, getting married, and going on vacation.

 Pinners Are Purposeful

 Pinterest users are more likely to use the platform for the intention of finding products and ideas, as opposed to just using the platform to kill time.
 Eighty-nine percent of users use Pinterest to make purchase decisions.

 Pinners Favor Mobile

 Pinterest is the go-to spot on the web for people to discover new products and source new ideas, and part of the reason branded content is so effective is because Pinterest shows new content based on what people have seen and engaged with before.
 This personalization helps the platform naturally integrate product ideas and Promoted Pins in a way that doesn’t look like ads or make users feel like they’re being marketed to.

 While most social media platforms are shoppable now, Pinterest users go to the platform with purchase intent.
 Eighty percent of Pinners say they’ve made a purchase based on something they saw on Pinterest.

 Half of all Pinners make a purchase after seeing a promoted pin.
 And, since two in three Pinterest users are actively looking to make their next purchases, smart marketers can leverage the platform as a way to generate both traffic and revenue.